Mada20/EDJumpilot/README.md

  1. Run the jumpilot.py script. <https://www.pythoncentral.io/execute-python-script-file-shell/>
  2. Run the game and calculate the route (plot route).
  3. Check if the navigation tab is selected in target panel.
+ 4. Engage Supercruise.
- 3. Click F5 to run the script.
+ 5. Click F5 to run the script.
 (F5, if you have not changed it)
- 4. Click F8 to finish the script.
+ 6. Click F8 to finish the script.
 (F8, if you have not changed it)

 Warnings
 ----